Saganaki22/QKQR/README.md

-# QKQR - Quick QR Code Generator
+# 🇶🇰🇶🇷  - Quick QR Code Generator

 QKQR is a fast, user-friendly QR code generator web application that allows users to create customizable QR codes for various purposes such as URLs, text, contact information, Wi-Fi credentials, and geographical locations.